bnclabs/gosettings/README.md

     llrbsetts <==> Settings{"maxkeylen": 1024, "maxvallen": 1024}
 ```

-In case llrb component provides a default set of configuration parameter,
+In case llrb component provide default set of configuration parameter,
 to merge these settings to application-level settings object, use
 AddPrefix: